-In the past, there was sometimes an advantage to filing first, especially for women.
-This is no longer the case, and it does not matter who files in the court first.
+In the past, there was sometimes an advantage to filing for divorce first, especially for women.
+This is no longer the case, and it does not matter who files with the court first.

 13. Should I get a protective order against my spouse?

-Answer: Protective orders are separate from divorce actions.
-In order to obtain a protective order, you must show that your spouse physically abused you or has made a credible threat to physically abuse you.
-You do not need to show physical abuse to get a divorce.
 Occasionally, parties attempt to get an advantage in a divorce case by obtaining a protective order.
-This is improper and may actually hurt your credibility with the court in the divorce action.
+This is improper and may end up hurting your credibility with the court in the divorce case.